-Mike’s Hikes is a series of summer hikes throughout the Western Slope on public lands WSCC is actively working to protect.
+Mike’s Hikes is a series of year-round hikes throughout the Western Slope’s public lands that WSCC is actively working to protect.
 We offer hikes for all abilities and interests, with the goal of connecting our community to local public lands.
-We’re currently putting together a diverse and educational schedule for 2023.
-Check back soon for updates to sign up for our free hikes!
+We’re currently putting together a diverse and educational schedule for 2024.
+Check back regularly for updates and to sign up for our free hikes!

 If the hike has an active link, we are accepting sign ups.
 Click the link for more info and to register.

-We will be opening additional hikes for sign ups as the spring/summer unfolds.
+We will be opening additional hikes for sign ups as the year unfolds.

 January 21 – Elephant Hill Join us on the first Mike’s Hike of the year!
 Hikers will enjoy views of Jumbo Mountain, Lone Cabin Road, Mt.
 Gunnison, the Raggeds. and Paonia.
 It will be on BLM land, adjacent to Hidden Valley residential subdivision, and is part of a proposed Area of Critical Concern (ACEC).
 The BLM set up this category of protection and WSCC would like people to see and appreciate this area’s special character.
 Does anyone know about the name of this area?
 Do you want to see evidence of the last two periods of glaciation?
 Curious about this often overlooked community treasure?
 Please sign up and help us enjoy the outing!